Welcome to the Seneca Council Grounds

 On October 1, 1872, Letchworth organized what he called a "rededication ceremony" at the Council House, inviting Seneca and Mohawk descendants of Revolutionary war leaders and other notable Native Americans.
 They called the ceremony "The last Council Fire in the Genesee Valley."

 Former President Millard Fillmore, on behalf of Mr. Letchworth, gave each Council Fire participant a silver coin, which depicted two hands joined in friendship.
-In recognition of this event and Letchworth's efforts on their behalf, the Seneca delegation adopted him into the Wolf Clan and named him "Hai-wa-ye-is-tah," the man who always does right.
+In recognition of this event and Letchworth's efforts on their behalf, the Seneca delegation adopted

 This stereograph shows William P. Letchworth (left) and John Stearns Minard, o [sic] surveyor interested in local history, examining the Council House at Caneadea.

 This photograph, taken at "The Last Council Fire" in 1872, includes all of the Native American guests that Mr. Letchworth invited.
 Former President Millard Fillmore is fourth from the right.

 The Council House was carefully dismantled and each of its logs numbered.
 It was shipped by barge on the Genesee Valley Canal and reassembled here in 1871.

 Erected by Letchworth State Park.

 Topics.
 This historical marker is listed in these topic lists: Native Americans • Peace.